Topology of Numbers

 The current version of the book is still just a preliminary draft, so it is incomplete and lacking in polish at many points.

-You can download a pdf file of what currently exists of the book, about 160 pages.
-This version was posted in July 2017.
-The main changes from the previous version occur in Chapter 6 which has been considerably expanded.
+You can download a pdf file of what currently exists of the book, about 175 pages.
+This version was posted in February 2018.
+The main changes from the previous versions occur in Chapters 5 and 6 which have been considerably expanded.

 Chapter 0.
 Preview